 - Whatever other firm vegetables you have on hand.

 - 1-2 cans of coconut milk

 - 1-2 large cans of diced tomatoes

 - Meat, raw or cooked (optional)

-Preparation Place onions and garlic in the stock pot with oil and cook until fragrant.
+Place onions and garlic in the stockpot with oil and cook until fragrant.
 Introduce raw meat if desired.
-Cooked meat will be added later.
-Add vegetables one at a time, allowing them to cook and begin to let go of some of there “flavor”.
-Until all vegetables are in pot and seasoned with salt and pepper.
-Add one can of coconut milk and one can of tomatoes.
+You will add cooked meat later.
+Add vegetables one at a time, allowing them to cook and begin to let go of some of their “flavors.”
+Until all vegetables are in the pot and season with salt and pepper, add one can of coconut milk and one can of tomatoes.
 Add cooked meat if desired.
-If you are adding fish wait until later.
-If you desire more liquid you can add more coconut milk and tomatoes, or water/stock, and if you have white wine on hand some of that.
+Suppose you are adding fish wait until later.
+If you desire more liquid, you can add more coconut milk and tomatoes or water/stock, and if you have white wine on hand, some of that.
 Taste.
 Begin to add the desired seasonings one at a time.
 Taste after each addition.
 Continue to add spices until your desired flavor has developed.
-Allow to cook on low, until all vegetables are soft.
-If using fish add it when the vegetables are done cooking and cook until the fish is done.
+Allow to cook on low until all vegetables are soft.
+If using fish, add it when the vegetables are done cooking and cook until the fish is done.
 Serve over rice.
-Super easy, freezable, and a great way to use left over Turkey from the holidays!
+Super easy, freezable, and a great way to use leftover turkey from the holidays!